Probabilistic deconstruction of a theory of gravity, Part I: flat space

-Extrapolating our analysis encompassing JT gravity with and without a cosmological constant, it is natural to conjecture the following.
+Extrapolating our analysis of JT gravity, it is natural to conjecture the following.
 General relativity arises in the semi-classical limit of the evolution of probability with respect to quantum stochastic processes, with the volume measure of spacetime being a probability measure in the target space of a quantum observable.
-In general, the probability measure will both evolve under and enter the stochastic process governing the observable, and therefore satisfy a non-linear generator equation expressing the marginalization of joint quantum distributions.
-(JT gravity is a special case in which the generator equation is linear because the spacetime factorizes into a base and compactified space, with the volume measure of the base non-fluctuating.)
+In general, the probability measure will both evolve under and enter the stochastic process governing the observable, and therefore satisfy a non-linear generator equation expressing the time evolution of conditional quantum distributions.
+(JT gravity is a special case in which the equation is linear because the spacetime factorizes into a base and compactified space, with the volume measure of the base non-fluctuating.)
 In the leading non-vanishing order in the semi-classical limit, the generator equation has components which are in fact Einstein's equations.

 Sections in the rest of the paper are organized as follows: in Section \ref{sec: JT gravity}, we highlight as well as review and discuss aspects of JT gravity that are relevant to our main analysis.
-In Section \ref{sec: prbth}, we introduce some basic notions from probability theory for the reader with a high-energy background.
+In Section \ref{sec: prbth}, we introduce some notions from probability theory which play a crucial role in our analysis of JT gravity; it is aimed at the reader with a high-energy background.
 In Section \ref{sec: stoJT} we present our main analysis outlined in the previous paragraphs.
-In Section \ref{sec: con}, we present conclusions and an outline of future research directions.
+In Section \ref{sec: con}, we present conclusions, related discussion, and an outline of future research directions.